 Your relationships

-Read more in How Porn Affects Your Relationships.
+Read more in How porn affects your relationships.

 Your self-image

-This is the cycle: use, regret, shame, numb the shame, use again.
+The cycle often becomes: use, regret, shame, numb the shame, use again.
 Breaking it requires a different approach than willpower alone.

 What recovery actually looks like